 We try to identify the default language of your content automatically, but you can manually set this by clicking the "change" link.
 Once you add multiple languages to your site, all new content needs to be translated from the default language version of your site.
 Once languages have been added to the site, the default language cannot be changed.

 Select one or more languages you'd like to add.
 Please note, some languages are available under multiple country flags (Spanish for example).
 Click Done when you are finished.

 Disable or Delete Languages

-Disabling a language allows you to work on customizing the content/translation for that language, before making the language public and live on your site.
-If you want to publish the site and not include a language in it make sure to disable it first.
+Disabling a language: This allows you to work on the content/translation for that language, before making the language public and live on your site.
+If you want to publish the site without one of the language versions, make sure to disable that version.

-Deleting a language will remove it from the site all together, links to this language will redirected to the default language. a backup version will be added automatically to your backups list in the site settings.
+Deleting a language: This removes it from the site altogether and any links to this language will be redirected to the default language.
+A backup version will be added automatically to your backup list in the site settings.

 Language Selector Design